Tjerkienator/portfolio_projects/elon_musk_tweets/1_data_scraping_python/README.md

-# Data Scraping with Python
+# Web Scraping and Sentiment Analysis of Elon Musk Tweets

-Part one of this project is a web scraping and sentiment analysis of tweets made by Elon Musk.
-I used the Twitter API to scrape over 400 of his latest tweets, which were exported in a csv file.
-This csv file contain all publicly available data from his tweets, including their text content, date posted, number of likes/retweets, and more.
+This project involved web scraping and sentiment analysis of tweets made by Elon Musk.
+Using the Twitter API, over 400 of his latest tweets were extracted and exported into a CSV file.
+This file contains publicly available data from his tweets, such as their text content, date posted, number of likes/retweets, and other relevant information.

-In addition to extracting raw tweet data, I also performed sentiment analysis on each tweet using OpenAI's Natural Language Processing (NLP) platform.
-This allowed me to determine the overall sentiment or 'mood' of each tweet, ranging from positive to negative.
-The results of this analysis were included in a second CSV file.
+In addition to the raw tweet data, sentiment analysis was performed on each tweet using OpenAI's Natural Language Processing (NLP) platform.
+This allowed for an overall assessment of the sentiment or 'mood' of each tweet, ranging from positive to negative.
+The resulting sentiment analysis was recorded in a separate CSV file for reference.

-This is an example of my understanding and application of the Python programming language and its ecosystem.
-In addition to being proficient in coding, I also understand the importance of data collection and file organization.

-I am proud that this project has allowed me to demonstrate my Python programming skills and add another item to my portfolio!
+The project required proficiency in Python programming language and its ecosystem, along with a strong understanding of data collection and file organization.
+Through this project, I have demonstrated our ability to effectively collect and analyze social media data using modern data analysis techniques.

+Please let me know if you have any questions or concerns about this scraping project.
+I am happy to provide additional context or clarify any details as needed.

+Thank you in advance.

+Best regards,
+Douwe Tjerkstra